SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 `Free, up to 3 social accounts`

 I've been using [Buffer](https://buffer.com) for almost 2 years now.
-Not only do I like the app but I've come to appreciate the company behind the app.
+Not only do I like the app but I've come to appreciate the company it.
 They have some cool principals and their blog is also pretty great.

 I've talked to a lot of people and there are a lot of preferences out there when it comes to social media scheduling.

 We use Buffer for our clients, ourselves and I use it for my personal account.

+### Using Buffer in the Workplace

 * Schedule social media posts
 * Track new feeds of things